Gaza war protests at Columbia University

-During the Gaza war, Columbia University has been the site of student activism, including a series of protests, encampments, and occupations, against what student protesters have described as the university's complicity in the Gaza genocide, as well as attempts by the university's administration and the federal government to repress the protests, which they have characterized as antisemitic.
-In 2025, the university became a focus of President Donald Trump, whose administration, citing what it described as widespread antisemitism at Columbia, cut $400 million in funding to Columbia, detained and attempted to deport Mahmoud Khalil and Mohsen Mahdawi, and investigated Columbia for Title VI violations.
-In a settlement with Trump, Columbia agreed to pay over $200 million, adopt the IHRA definition of antisemitism, and accept other demands.
+During the Gaza war and genocide, Columbia University in New York City has been the site of student activism—including a series of protests, encampments, and occupations—in solidarity with the Palestinians of Gaza and against what student protesters have called the university's complicity in the genocide.
+The main demand of the Gaza solidarity protest movement at Columbia was that the university disinvest from Israel.
+The university's administration and the federal government have sought to repress the protests, which they have called antisemitic.
+In 2025, the university became a focus of President Donald Trump, whose administration, citing what it called widespread antisemitism at Columbia, cut $400 million in funding to Columbia and issued a list of demands, detained and attempted to deport Mahmoud Khalil and Mohsen Mahdawi, and investigated Columbia for Title VI violations.
+In a settlement with the Trump administration, the Trustees of Columbia University agreed to pay over $200 million, adopt the IHRA definition of antisemitism, and accept other demands.

-On October 12, 2023, Columbia's chapters of Students for Justice in Palestine (SJP) and Jewish Voice for Peace (JVP) held the first protest, demanding the Columbia address Palestinian humanity, disinvest from Israel, cancel the CU Tel Aviv Global Center, and stop the dual degree program with Tel Aviv University.
-Columbia's administration adjusted its protest policies and suspended SJP and JVP for organizing an "unauthorized" walkout on November 10.
-At a November 14 rally, a coalition of 80+ student groups was announced as Columbia University Apartheid Divest (CUAD), which continued to organize protest activity with six demands, including an immediate ceasefire, divestment from companies profiting from Israeli apartheid, and an end to vilification of pro-Palestinian activism.
+That protest, jointly organized by Columbia's chapters of Students for Justice in Palestine (SJP) and Jewish Voice for Peace (JVP), demanded that Columbia address Palestinian humanity, disinvest from Israel, cancel the CU Tel Aviv Global Center, and stop the dual degree program with Tel Aviv University.
+Columbia's administration adjusted its protest policies and, on November 10, suspended SJP and JVP for organizing an "unauthorized" walkout.
+At a November 14 rally, a coalition of 80+ student groups was announced as Columbia University Apartheid Divest (CUAD), which continued to organize protest activity with six demands, including that Columbia institutionally call for an immediate ceasefire, divestment from companies profiting from Israeli apartheid, and end its vilification of pro-Palestinian activism.